Meet the School’s 2019–2020 CSWE Master’s Minority Fellows

 Previous degrees: MS, Educational Leadership; MS, Nonprofit Leadership; MS, Special Education and Teaching; BA, Political Science and Government

-Current field placement: Executive intern and youth improvement specialist at Southeast Bronx Neighborhood Centers
+Current practicum placement: Executive intern and youth improvement specialist at Southeast Bronx Neighborhood Centers

 Inspiration: A Black queer woman from Harlem, Draper was partly raised by her grandmother, a social-justice-oriented psychologist and community activist.
 When later, as a special education teacher, Draper “realized that the school systems failed many students,” she wanted to work on restructuring urban schooling in a way that “connected me to my grandmother’s life work and values.”